 Dan Olson, on the other hand, puts nearly all of his personality and personal details into his videos, and I think that’s also a very smart choice… for Dan Olson.
 Though not entirely voluntary or pre-planned, at least at first.

 Dan makes videos under the moniker of Folding Ideas, and he’s part of a group (maybe I should even say genre?) which includes folk such as “Nostalgia Chick”, and “Rantasmo”, and “Todd In The Shadows”, and many others besides.
 Basically this is a genre where a person with ideas on a subject (and supposed expertise on that subject) turns on a camera, films an entertaining talking-head video-essay on a given subject, and posts it online.
 And the videos can vary wildly in production level, from “a single frame photo with someone ranting over it” to “highly produced content with crossover actors, and nested sub-plots spanning whole many episodes, and wild homemade special effects, and—”

-Dan Olson’s videos aren’t quite so popular (though they do have their own TVTropes page nonetheless!), but by slotting his video style into a similar format, he was certainly able to capitalize on a pre-existing type of audience.
-Also, literally a pre-existing audience, because his videos now live under the wing of “Nostalgia Chick”’s larger project/website, which is sort of a team of video bloggers, all doing different things on different subjects, but sure as hell cross-pollinating their audiences constantly and thus boosting their bases all around.
+By slotting his video style into a similar format, Dan Olson was certainly able to capitalize on a pre-existing type of audience.
+Also, literally a pre-existing audience, because his videos now live under the wing of “Nostalgia Chick”’s larger project/website, which is sort of a team of video bloggers, all doing different things on different subjects, but sure as hell cross-pollinating their audiences constantly and boosting their bases all around.

 It’s a smart business model for increasing political reach, as far as business models go.